bamidev/browser-window/docs/GETTING-STARTED.md

 * The cookie API of _BrowserWindow_ is supported.

 *Cons:*
-* Can be a pain to set up correctly; requires a lot of files to be present for the executable, and needs the sandbox to have specific permissions.
+* Can be a pain to set up correctly; requires a lot of files to be present for the executable.
-* No option to link statically & generally not available in package managers, which forces you to ship the shared libraries with your application.
+* No option to link statically & generally not available in package managers.

 ### WebkitGTK